You have skipped the navigation, tab for page content

 Peter 'Bullfrog' Moore was undoubtedly the most influential figure in the Club's long and proud history.

-Moore retired following the 1995 Premiership victory, leaving one of the greatest legacies in his 26 years at the helm.
+Moore resigned from his position following the 1995 Premiership victory during the bitter 'Super League War', leaving one of the greatest legacies in his 26 years at the helm.
+Following a long battle with cancer, Moore passed away in 2000 at the age of 68.

 Chris Mortimer (1978-1987)